×

 Fresh wind in old land.
 Near Crotone, in the hinterland, in the little-known region of Strongoli, we are looking for the Russo & Longo winery.
 Even today, people here affectionately call the land Petelia, the old Roman name Strongolis.
 Probably because they are proud of the many famous people who played a role here in ancient times: Hannibal was there, Pythagoras too, and the Romans anyway.
 Archaeological findings prove that vineyards and wine have been important for this land for thousands of years.

-And they are still significant today, our way leads us into gentle hill country full of ancient traces and wonderful vineyards.
-But if you think that Russo & Longo is a nostalgic and slightly dusty estate, you're wrong.
-Visible from afar, a stately building is enthroned on the hill, elegant and modern in the style of a villa.
+And significant they still are today, our path leads us in gentle hill country full of ancient traces and magnificent vineyards.
+But if you think that Russo & Longo is a nostalgic and slightly dusty estate, you are wrong.
+Visible from afar, a stately building sits enthroned on the hill, elegant and modern in the style of a villa.
 It is the representative seat of the winery, spacious and elegant, slightly opulent, but always stylish.
-The production buildings are sterile, sleek and equipped with the latest technology, the large and new cellar is impressive, airy and spacious, with wall-engaging paintings and perfectly staged barriques.
-The whole estate seems to be a single staging, a perfect stage set for the grand entrance of the main actors: i vini.
+The production buildings are sterile, simple and equipped with the latest technology, the large and new cellar is impressive, airy and spacious, with wall-engaging images and perfectly staged barriques.
+The whole property seems to be a single staging, a perfect stage set for the grand entrance of the main actors: i vini.

 The welcome is warm and uncomplicated, the two brothers Salvatore and Alfonso Russo are waiting for us.
 They are the young ones, the new, fourth generation and ready to take over the management.
 At the end of the 19th century, the farm was born from a family estate that had always cultivated vines, olives, livestock and cereals.
 It was Felice Russo who emigrated to America in 1910 and lived there for more than 20 years.
-With success and his savings he returned, bought more land, enlarged the cultivation areas and introduced modern working methods for the time.
-The bold, the forward-thinking has remained, seems to be in the DNA.
-The spirit of modernization, which Felice Russo had brought back with him, can still be seen today; Salvatore and Alfonso skillfully work with the mechanisms of the digital world, play with the tricks of a functioning marketing.
+With success and his savings, he returned, bought more land, enlarged the cultivation areas and introduced modern working methods for the time.
+The courageous, the forward-looking has remained, seems to be in the DNA.
+The spirit of modernization that Felice Russo brought back with him is still evident today; Salvatore and Alfonso skilfully work with the mechanisms of the digital world, playing with the tricks of a functioning marketing.
 They are no longer classic winegrowers, but rather managers and networkers.
-Which does not mean that they are not completely dedicated to wine and to the land that gives them so much good.
+Which does not mean that they are not also completely dedicated to wine and the land that gives them so much good.

 "Whether Hannibal, Pythagoras or the Romans.
 They all enjoyed Calabrian wine in ancient times."